JohannesBuchner/Xstack/README.md

 ## Key features of <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>

-1) properly account account for individual spectral contribution to the final stack, by assigning data-driven ARF weighting factors;
+1) properly account for individual spectral contribution to the final stack, by assigning data-driven ARF weighting factors;
 2) preserve Poisson statistics;
 3) support Galactic absorption correction, if an additional ***NH*** value (in units of 1 $\text{cm}^{-2}$) for each spectrum is given.